Undergraduate Course Catalog 2016-2017

 • Those who intend to enter fields in which a background in foreign languages and literatures is desirable, such as international business and law, trade, journalism, science, library science, government service, and international service organizations.

 • Those who plan to teach German in secondary schools.
 Since most secondary schools require their teachers to teach more than one subject, students planning to enter teaching at this level should plan their programs carefully.
-They should combine a major in one of the languages and its literature with a minor or at least a meaningful sequence of courses in another subject.
+They should combine a major in one language and its literature with a minor or at least a meaningful sequence of courses in another subject.
 Dual majors also are possible.
 For certification requirements, see the section coordinator.

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major program.
 Bachelor of arts candidates must also satisfy the foreign language proficiency requirement.